Get out of the classroom and into the community! Immerse yourself in Parisian culture, make connections, and gain invaluable hands-on experience.

 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-Students interested in participating in the fall 2016 NYU Paris Academic Internship Program need to submit an application by Wednesday, March 9 (11:59pm ET).
-Students will be notified of admission by Monday, March 21.
-Students are welcome to apply to the Academic Internship Program prior to acceptance to NYU Paris.
-This program is competitive and students are encouraged to take the application process seriously.
+Students interested in participating in the Spring 2018 NYU Paris Academic Internship Program must submit an application by Friday, September 15 (11:59pm ET).
+Students will be notified of admission by early October.
+This program is competitive, and students are encouraged to take the application process seriously.

 To apply, students must complete the following steps: